 Horse racing isn’t as popular as it used to be.
 That’s obvious.
 However, the Kentucky Derby continues to set records for the amount of money wagered.
-And the handle on the big race is why bettors should consider placing some exotic bets on May 4.
+And the handle on the big race is why bettors should consider placing some exotic bets on the race.

 Parimutuel horse racing